leo91000/covid-japan-informations/japan-covid-informations.md

 **7\.
 Entry of foreign nationals with special exceptional circumstances**

-Currently, in most cases, foreign nationals who wish to newly enter Japan need to apply for a visa.
+Currently, all foreign nationals who wish to newly enter Japan need to apply for a visa except for those with re-entry permit.

-Please apply for an appropriate visa at Embassies or Consulates or Consular Office of Japan (for Taiwan, Taipei Kaohsiung offices of Japan-Taiwan Exchange Association) in your country/region.
+Foreign nationals who are entitled to enter Japan as those with special exceptional circumstances are required to apply for an appropriate visa at Embassies or Consulates or Consular Office of Japan (for Taiwan, Taipei Kaohsiung offices of Japan-Taiwan Exchange Association) in your country/region.

 For more information, please check the following page.
 [https://www.mofa.go.jp/ca/fna/page4e\_001053.html#section7](https://www.mofa.go.jp/ca/fna/page4e_001053.html#section7) ![](https://res.cloudinary.com/jnto/image/upload/fl_lossy,f_auto/v1515582005/static/svg/common/external_link.svg)